skip to main content

 • The blue-green or green coloured algal blooms or cyanobacteria in lakes - these blooms can make the water can look like green spilled paint or petrol.
 A red coloured bloom which can appear in lakes is a non-toxic algae called Ceratium.

-You can learn to identify algae here
+You can learn to identify toxic algae here

 People swimming in the shallows of lakes can also be affected by “duck itch” or “swimmers itch”, a minor skin irritation.
 This is not related to water quality issues.
 See your pharmacy or doctor for treatment.